 An operating agreement is a document that defines:

 The document also outlines how ownership would be transferred if a member leaves the business.
 The operating agreement should account for a wide range of circumstances that could have an impact on the company.
 Additional details in the operating agreement include:

-There are multiple kinds of licenses one might need: tax permits, building permits, health permits, occupational permit, signage permit, alarm permit, zoning permit, alcohol and tobacco permit, liquor license, and seller/reseller permits to name a few.
+There are multiple kinds of licenses one might need: tax permits, building permits, health permits, occupational permits, signage permits, alarm permits, zoning permits, alcohol and tobacco permits, liquor licenses, and seller/reseller permits to name a few.

 It’s the owner’s responsibility to acquire all the necessary licenses and permits required to provide professional services in the state.
 The appropriate regulatory board for your profession must provide a certificate that confirms all PLLC members meet state license requirements.
 However, federal, state, and local licensing requirements may vary depending on the industry.

 An Oklahoma PLLC needs to provide workers’ compensation through a private insurer or by meeting the requirements of a “qualified employer” under federal law.
 The Workers’ Compensation Commission may also allow a PLLC to handle employee insurance internally.
 Professional liability insurance will protect each PLLC member from personal claims of malpractice, negligence, or injury.
 A PLLC is only protected from claims against the company as a whole and not the individuals who work for it.